-As per RS 56:1803, the Assistant Secretary of the Office of State Parks is designated as the authorized representative of the State of Louisiana under the federal Land and Water Conservation Fund Act, and the Office of State Parks is charged with the duties of administering and monitoring recreation projects funded through the LWCF.
+As per RS 56:1803, the assistant secretary of the OSP is designated as the authorized representative of the State of Louisiana under the federal Land and Water Conservation Fund Act, and the OSP is charged with the duties of administering and monitoring recreation projects funded through the LWCF.

-By Executive Order issued in January 2008 OSP is also charged with administration of the Recreational Trails Program.
+By Executive Order issued in January 2008, OSP is also charged with administration of the Recreational Trails Program.

 The Federal budget provides funding for these two recreational grant programs annually.
-The Office of State Parks is tasked with evaluation of applications for funding and selecting the appropriate projects in full accordance of the rules and regulations of the LWCF and RTP.
+The OSP is tasked with evaluation of applications for funding and selecting the appropriate projects in full accordance of the rules and regulations of the LWCF and RTP.
 Monies not obligated within the specified timeline of each of these Federal programs would result in a loss for the State of Louisiana.